HenjiAKO/RegistrationWithDB/README.md

 │ ├── FrmUpdateMember.cs
 │ └── Properties/
 │
-├── resources/ # Additional resources
+├── resources/ # Images and other resources
-└── Macasilhig_KhyleMyrvin_RegistrationWithDB.rar
+└── README.md

 ---